xin9le/CloudStructures/README.md

 PM> Install-Package Glimpse.CloudStructures.Redis
 ```

-Setup Glimpse and add config with GlimpseRedisCommandTracer and regisiter RedisGroup at first.
+Setup Glimpse and add config with GlimpseRedisCommandTracer.
+If you use RedisInfoTab then have to set connectionString's allowAdmin = true and regisiter RedisGroup at first.

 ```xml
 <add connectionString="127.0.0.1,allowAdmin=true" db="0" commandTracer="Glimpse.CloudStructures.Redis.GlimpseRedisCommandTracer, Glimpse.CloudStructures.Redis" />